akien-mga/godot-old-wiki/tutorial_android_module.md

 Oh yeah, developing for mobile is a lot of work.
 On iOS, you can just write a C++ module and take advantage of the C++/ObjC intercommunication, so this is rather easy.

-But Android uses Java.
-Yes, I know your pain.. if it wasn't for Google, ironically, Java would be dead in anything related to frontend.
-Thanks Google (not).

 for C++ developers Java is a pain, the build system is severely bloated and interfacing it with C++ through JNI (Java Native Interface) is more pain that you don't want even for your worst enemy.

 ### Maybe REST?